JonasWeinert/XLSFormTranslator/README.md

-# XLSForm Translator App
+# XLSForm Translator

-This is a python application that helps in translating XLSForm documents from English to a target language of your choice using Google's translation API.
+This is a python script that helps in translating XLSForm documents from English to a target language of your choice using Google's translation API.
 It is especially useful for researchers or data scientists who deal with XLSForm documents in different languages.

 #### ⭐ If you like this tool, please give it a star:-)